 Emotionally immature parents don’t know how to validate their child’s feelings and instincts.
 So their children are trained to discount their feelings and feel guilty about complaining if everything looks OK on the outside.

 Some may lack self-confidence due to parental rejection.
-When parents reject or emotionally neglect their children, their children grow up to expect the same form others.
+When parents reject or emotionally neglect their children, their children grow up to expect the same from others.
 They lack confidence that other people will be interested in them.
 So they may hang back instead of interacting – exasperating their sense of loneliness.

 Even if these emotionally neglected children find success later in life, the lingering trauma of childhood loneliness may haunt them through anxiety, depression or bad dreams.
 Human evolution shows that being part of a group has always meant more safety and less stress.
 So we are “wired” to be social.